Wender Utah Rating Scale (WURS)

 Question 24: Trouble with math or numbers

-Question 25: Not achieving up to potential
+Question 25: not achieving up to potential

 Frequently Asked Questions